ttaylordev/noServer/human/taskList.md

   can't highlight in link
   can't chat
-    fbo email updates for odd reasons
+    fbo email updates for odd reasons auth fix chat set/send/recieve user permissions, we can use this for our "case.states" propper landing
     get getAuth function that retrieves current user and get's the email one user tied to boxes,